ndrewtl/airspace-jekyll/_posts/2018-04-17-stan-intro.md

 #### Posterior Predictive Checks

 For prediction and as another form of model diagnostic, `Stan` can use random number generators to generate predicted values for each data point, at each iteration.
-For details, you can check out the <a href="https://cran.r-project.org/web/packages/bayesplot/index.html" target="_blank">vignettes</a>.

 This way we can generate predictions that also represent the uncertainties in our model and our data generation process.
 We generate these using the Generated Quantities block.
 This block can be used to get any other information we want about the posterior, or make predictions for new data.

 ```stan